 Predisposing factors include brain disorders (eg, dementia Dementia Dementia is chronic, global, usually irreversible deterioration of cognition.
 Diagnosis is clinical; laboratory and imaging tests are usually used to identify treatable causes.
 Treatment is... read more , stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
 Strokes can be Ischemic (80%), typically resulting... read more , Parkinson disease Parkinson Disease Parkinson disease is a slowly progressive, degenerative disorder characterized by resting tremor, stiffness (rigidity), slow and decreased movement (bradykinesia), and eventually gait and/or... read more ), advanced age, sensory impairment (eg, impaired vision or hearing), alcohol intoxication, and multiple coexisting disorders.

-Precipitating factors include use of drugs (particularly ≥ 3 new drugs), infection, dehydration, shock, hypoxia, anemia, immobility, undernutrition, use of bladder catheters (whether urinary retention is present or not), hospitalization, pain, sleep deprivation, and emotional stress.
-Unrecognized liver or kidney failure may cause drug toxicity and delirium by impairing the metabolism and reducing the clearance of a previously well-tolerated drug.
+Precipitating factors include use of drugs (particularly ≥ 3 new medications), infection, dehydration, shock, hypoxia, anemia, immobility, undernutrition, use of bladder catheters (whether urinary retention is present or not), hospitalization, pain, sleep deprivation, and emotional stress.
+Unrecognized liver or kidney failure may cause medication toxicity and delirium by impairing the metabolism and reducing the clearance of a previously well-tolerated medication.

-Delirium can be a common presenting symptom in older patients with coronavirus disease 2019 (COVID-19) and can often occur without other typical symptoms or signs of COVID-19.
+Delirium can be a common presenting symptom in older patients with a viral disease.
+For example, coronavirus disease 2019 (COVID-19) can often cause delirium without other typical symptoms or signs of COVID-19.
 Delirium is more likely to result in poor hospital outcomes (eg, need for ICU care) and death in patients with COVID-19 (1 Etiology reference Delirium is an acute, transient, usually reversible, fluctuating disturbance in attention, cognition, and consciousness level.
 Causes include almost any disorder or drug.
 Diagnosis is clinical... read more ).

 Recent exposure to anesthesia also increases risk, especially if exposure is prolonged and if anticholinergics are given during surgery.
 After surgery, pain and the use of opioid analgesics can also contribute to delirium.
 Decreased sensory stimuli at night may trigger delirium in at-risk patients.

 For older patients in an ICU, risk of delirium (ICU psychosis) is particularly high.
-Nonconvulsive status epilepticus Status epilepticus is being increasingly recognized as a cause of altered mental status in ICU patients.
+Nonconvulsive status epilepticus Status epilepticus is an underrecognized cause of altered mental status in ICU patients that should be considered.

 Pathophysiology of Delirium